The Lovers

 Psyche’s butterfly

 Psyche has a butterfly on her raised hand.
-The name for Butterfly in ancient Greek, ‘psyche’, represents the mind or soul.
+The name for butterfly in ancient Greek, ‘psyche’, represents the mind or soul.
 Psyche’s hand points upwards towards the sky.

 row icon image